 Retail: “Apple AirPods are all but impossible to recycle, which makes them a Herculean environmental challenge.”
 [Wired].

 Shipping: “The number of container lines with an operating capacity of over 200,000 teu has reduced to 17 from 20 in the past year, and is set to shrink to 13 in the next 18 months as the industry experiences unprecedented consolidation” [The Loadstar].

 The Bezzle: “Baidu Inc. and state-owned Beijing Automotive Group Co.’s collaboration on telematics and autonomous driving is almost ready for its coming-out moment, as industry and government join hands to push for self-driving vehicles within China” [Bloomberg].
 “A BAIC-built model equipped with Baidu technology will debut in April at the Shanghai auto show, BAIC Chairman Xu Heyi said in interview Friday at the CES 2017 trade show in Las Vegas.
-The two companies also plan to conduct road testing of a car that will be by the end of this year.”
+The two companies also plan to conduct road testing of a car that will be autonomous in limited environments by the end of this year.”
 That is, not autonomous.